 Most of us can recognize when typography isn’t kerned very well.
 But how many of us can fix those kerning issues?

-In this game your objective is to move letters into proper kerning.
+In this game, your objective is to move letters into proper kerning.
 It’s your task to figure out which letter(s) instigate the problem, and how much rearrangement is required for perfect kerning.
 This can be frustrating over time but it’s a great game for typography lovers and design perfectionists, and the rest of us can learn a lot by trying it.

 4. The Font Game